PhD Student Support & Training

-Ph.D. students receive tuition waiver and an annual living stipend (TA or RA).
+PhD students typically receive a tuition waiver and an annual living stipend (TA or RA).
 The Biology Core Curriculum combines a broad knowledge base with in-depth study in a research area of interest.
 See the Graduate Guidebook (p.
 3) for core course offerings.
-Travel Awards and the new Distinguished Graduate Fellowship provide further opportunities.
 Core facilities for imaging and molecular biology help ensure good progress and development of cutting edge research skills.
-Biology faculty participating in Ph.D. training are listed in the current Graduate Guidebook which you should consult before applying.
-Please note that Marine Science faculty are now offering a Ph.D. in Ecology, Evolution and Marine Biology.
+Biology faculty participating in PhD training are listed in the current Graduate Guidebook which you should consult before applying.
+Please note that Marine Science faculty are now offering a PhD in Ecology, Evolution and Marine Biology.

 The NU Advantage

 Situated between Symphony Hall and the Museum of Fine Arts, NU students enjoy a lively cultural scene featuring many restaurants, Fenway Park and popular historical sites.
-Just a short trolley ride (or walk) to Harvard Medical School, or bike ride to MIT, Biology Labs (and students) often make valuable research connections within the thriving academic community of Greater Boston.
+Just a short trolley ride (or walk) to Harvard, Tufts and BU Medical Schools, or bike ride to MIT, our students make valuable research connections within the thriving academic community of Greater Boston.